English – polski – Português

 Some people say that, prior to surgery, you should flex/stimulate your penis regularly.
 This means making it become erect, and stretching it when it’s not erect.
 Some people believe that this is necessary, otherwise the penis would eventually become not as flexible and would make surgery less effective.
 Basically pull your penis and stretch it as much as possible, and make it erect a few times each week at minimum.

-If this is true, it’s important to mention, because a lot of people assigned male at birth (trans women and non-binary) don’t like touching or handling their penis.
+If this is true, it’s important to mention, because a lot of people with penises (trans women and non-binary) don’t like touching their genitals.
 This is especially important while on HRT, which makes it less easy to get erect (it’s common for trans women on HRT for even a few months, to stop getting spontaneous erections, where they go days or even a whole week or more without becoming erect).

 We’re not sure about this, it’s just word of mouth.
 We need to research this, to confirm.